RetroDECK/ES-DE/THEMES-DEV.md

     - Controls how to stack overlapping items when `type` has been set to "horizontal" or "vertical".
 It has no effect on wheel carousels or when items do not overlap.
 When set to `centered` the selected item will be raised and items further from the selected item (to the left/right or above/below depending on the carousel orientation) will be progressively rendered lower than the items closer to the center.
 If set to `ascending` then items will be rendered progressively higher from left to right or from top to bottom depending on the carousel orientation.
 If set to `descending` the opposite takes place with items being progressively rendered lower from left to right or top to bottom depending on the carousel orientation.
 Finally `ascendingRaised` and `descendingRaised` work identically to `ascending` and `descending` with the only difference that the currently selected item will be raised above the other items.
     - Valid values are `centered`, `ascending`, `ascendingRaised`, `descending` or `descendingRaised`
     - Default is `centered`
+* `selectedItemMargins` - type: NORMALIZED_PAIR
+    - By default items are evenly spaced across the carousel area, but if `type` has been set to `horizontal` or `vertical` then this property makes it possible to define margins (extra space) around the currently selected item.
+The first value in the pair defines the margin to the left of the item if it's a horizontal carousel or above the item if it's a vertical carousel, and the second value of the pair sets the right or bottom margin for the selected item depending on the carousel orientation.
+This property has no effect on wheel carousels.
+    - Minimum value per margin is `0` and maximum value per margin is `1`
+    - Default is `0 0`
 * `itemSize` - type: NORMALIZED_PAIR
     - Size of the item prior to multiplication by the `itemScale` value, i.e. the size of all unselected items.
 Both axes need to be defined.
     - Minimum value per axis is `0.05` and maximum value per axis is `1`